apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Map: Track tropical storm Francine’s path, forecast, and hurricane status**
+**JD Vance spreads debunked claims about Haitian immigrants eating pets**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/tropical-storm-francine-path-forecast-hurricane-status-map-track-rcna170274).
+You can read more about it [here](https://www.npr.org/2024/09/10/nx-s1-5107320/jd-vance-springfield-ohio-haitians-pets).

 ## Requirements
 - Python 3.8